 - 2010: BFA from UCO, printmaking emphasis.

 - 2011: Interned at OVAC, learned behind the scenes of non profit arts.
-Joined local women’s art organization FRINGE, started showing in group shows & formed lasting relationships with other women artists.
+Joined local women’s art organization FRINGE, started group showing & formed lasting relationships with other women artists.

-- 2012 & 13: Served on OVAC’s workshop committee.
+- 2012 & 13: OVAC workshop committee.
 Started obsession with color.
-Feeling constrained by concepts & narratives, made the switch to large scale abstract painting.
+Made switch to large scale abstract painting.
 For more in depth explanation of this see my blog post or the article links at the bottom of this page.

-- 2014: Received Professional Basics Grant from OVAC which provided funds to frame large scale work & go even bigger.
-Served as the FRINGE historian.
+- 2014: Professional Basics Grant from OVAC funded frames & larger scale work.
+Served as FRINGE historian.

 - 2017: Quit my day job!
-Built my website, fell in love with custom art, learned new techniques, started experimenting with new materials to create functional art.
-Rediscovered my love for writing while working on FRINGE's social media marketing.
+Built website, fell in love with custom art, learned new techniques with new materials to create functional art.
+Rediscovered love for writing through FRINGE marketing.

 - 2018: Currently being authentic.
 I have a passion for creating custom affordable art.
 I believe in making fine art accessible & incorporating it into everyday life.
 I continue to show my work in gallery settings, but I’m leaning toward more non-traditional spaces.
 I want the person in the coffee shop, restaurant or office to see my work (& prices) and know that art is not out of reach.
 Whether it’s a piece on the wall, something you set your drink or snacks on, or something you wear around your neck, I want you to feel like making art a part of your life is easy.
 I live for custom commissions!
 There are no stupid questions or requests, so please ask away.